 Terms and conditions for all grant awards

 Successful applicants will receive a grant offer letter and a set of terms and conditions, which together constitute their grant agreement.
-You can see an example these terms and conditions here.
+Read the grant terms and conditions.